Kietpawpan/wfh/README.md

 </html>
 ```

-11. Click Deploy.
-12. Set as Web App, and for anyone with account.
-13. Click continue.
-14. Copy the link.
+11. Click the Deploy button in the top right corner of the Apps Script editor.
+12. Select New deployment.
+13. Click the gear icon next to Select type and choose Web app.
+14. Under Who has access, change the dropdown to Anyone.
+15. Click the Deploy button and complete the Authorize access process to grant permissions.
+16. Copy the generated Web app URL to share with your team.